Vessel Safety Violations in Florida

-According to the 2016 Boating Accident Statistical Report of the Fish and Wildlife Conservation Commission (FWC), Florida leads the nation in the number of vessels registered in any state with close to one million vessels.
+According to the 2016 Boating Accident Statistical Report of the Fish and Wildlife Conservation Commission (FWC), Florida’s nearly one million registered vessels exceeds the number of registered vessels in any other state.

 Chapter 327, F.S., titled the “Florida Vessel Safety Law,” includes laws relating to vessel safety, such as boating safety education course requirements, vessel operation requirements, and the delineation of boating-restricted areas.

-The task of managing the waterways in Florida to provide for safe boating often falls on the Fish and Wildlife Conservation Commission (FWC) manages the waterways in Florida to promote safe boating.
-The Division of Law Enforcement within the FWC enforces resource protection and boating safety laws while providing protection to those who enjoy Florida’s waterways.
+The Fish and Wildlife Conservation Commission (FWC) manages the waterways in Florida to promote safe boating.
+The Division of Law Enforcement within the FWC enforces resource protection and boating safety laws while protecting those who enjoy Florida’s waterways.

-In many cases, FWC officers will claim that the Florida Vessel Safety Act allows them to stop a boat or the detention of its passengers is permitted because of Florida Vessel Safety Law.
-In fact, the legality of any stop and the length of the detention is an often litigated issue that might lead to the outright dismissal of the citation.
+In many cases, FWC officers stop with claim that the Florida Vessel Safety Act allows them to stop a boat or detain its passengers.
+The legality of any stop and the length of the detention is an often litigated issue that might lead to the outright dismissal of the citation.

 Attorney for Vessel and Boating Citations in Florida

-If you were cited for a civil or criminal violation of Florida law related to your operation of a boat, an experienced attorney can help you determine whether the stop and detention of the boat was legal.
+If you were cited for a civil or criminal violation of Florida law related to your operation of a boat, an experienced attorney can help you determine the legality of the stop and detention by law enforcement.

-If the stop was unreasonable under the Fourth Amendment, your attorney can file a motion to suppress any evidence gathered during the stop or prolonged detention.
-Even if the evidence was legally gathered, your attorney can help you show that no violation of the law actually occurred or assert other important defenses.
+If the stop was unreasonable under the Fourth Amendment, your attorney could file a motion to suppress any evidence gathered during the stop or prolonged detention.
+Even if the evidence was legally gathered, your attorney could help you show that no violation of the law occurred and assert other important defenses.

 Call the experienced attorneys for boating citations in Tampa, FL, to discuss your case.
-During the consultation, we can review any paperwork you received and help you understand your rights and obligations under Florida law.
+During the consultation, we can review any paperwork you receive and help you understand your rights and obligations under Florida law.